 Helping children and adults communicate better.

 If you or your child could benefit from speech therapy, you can depend on our highly trained and empathetic speech language pathologists for expert help in improving communication skills.
+MEET OUR PHYSICAL THERAPY & SPORTS MEDICINE TEAM!

-We understand speech problems in adults can be very frustrating.
+Additionally, we understand speech problems in adults can be very frustrating.
 Patience and persistence are key, and our staff are experts in both – along with the tools and tricks to restore good health.

 - Autism/Autism spectrum disorders